marqeta/pr-bot-cli/README.md

 # PR-Bot-Cli
 `Name`: marqeta/pr-bot-cli@main

 PR Bot Cli is a GitHub Action that automatically approves PRs when user-defined reuqirements are met.

-If `auto-merge` is enabled at repository level, PRs could get auto merged as well.
+`Important`: `Allow auto-merge` must be enabled for PR Bot Cli to work.

 ## How to Use in GitHub Workflow.
 GitHub Workflow is a user-configurable automated process to run CI/CD jobs.